BouthaynaM/OOP_java_mlm/readme.txt

-Frequency Table:
 BodyTemperature	Chills	Headache	Fatigue		Yes	No
 High		Yes	Yes		Yes		26	2
 High		Yes	Yes		No		4	0
 High		Yes	No		Yes		9	1
 High		Yes	No		No		0	0
 High		No	Yes		Yes		6	0
 High		No	Yes		No		3	0
 High		No	No		Yes		2	0
 High		No	No		No		1	0
 Normal		Yes	Yes		Yes		0	5
 Normal		Yes	Yes		No		0	5
 Normal		Yes	No		Yes		0	5
 Normal		Yes	No		No		0	13
 Normal		No	Yes		Yes		0	9
 Normal		No	Yes		No		2	25
 Normal		No	No		Yes		1	25
 Normal		No	No		No		1	55

 Fever (Yes): 55